LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   Generates a signal when the user clicks on a button in a GUI.
 Useful for triggering a behavior during an assay.

-  Refer to the `videoextenso_reset_def.py <https://github.com/Laboratoire
-  MecaniqueLille/crappy/blob/master/Examples/videoextenso_reset_def.py>`_
-  example for a use case.
+  No example featuring a GUI block is currently distributed.

 - :ref:`PID`